coliform/doorlock/README.md

 ## Legality

-This is a (proprietary) POC project I had worked on throughout 2018.
+This is a project I had worked on throughout 2018.

-**I had been given permission to post this** by the company that owns the technology, so long as all proprietary bits are removed.
+**I had been given permission to post this** by the company that owns the face recognition technology in the project, so long as all proprietary bits are removed.
 For the sake of my privacy, I also replaced all mentions of the name of the company with variations of "RedactedCompanyName" and "rcn".
+All of code & assets in this repository is either from my work or from the Internet.

 ## What is this?

 A door lock that's controlled by your phone, and unlocks once it sees the face of a registered user.
 The face recognition functionality was achieved using the company's face recognition API.

+None of this will compile or run properly without the library.
+The purpose of this repo is merely to showcase something that I had worked on.

 ## Topology

-There are 3 folders inside this repository:
+There are 3 folders inside this repository.

+In short, **InterRouter** = server, **InterStation** = door lock, **InterStellar** = phone app, **PyRedactedCompanyName** - wrapper for the native library.

 ### InterRouter